-Today Anchore and Docker released the first feature in what we anticipate will be an ongoing initiative to bring the value of the software bill of materials (SBOM) to all container-oriented build and publication systems.
-Now included in the latest Docker Desktop version is an operation called ‘docker sbom’ that is available via the ‘docker’ command.
-This new operation, which is built on top of Anchore’s open source Syft project, enables Docker users to quickly generate detailed SBOM documents against container images using the native Docker CLI.
+Anchore and Docker teamed up to bring Docker users the ability to create software bill of materials (SBOM) directly in the native Docker CLI.
+Included in Docker Desktop is an operation called ‘docker sbom’.
+This new operation, which is built on top of Anchore’s open source Syft project, enables Docker users to quickly generate detailed SBOM documents against container images.

-SBOMs are quickly becoming foundational data sources for a variety of DevSecOps use cases ranging from basic software development hygiene all the way to unlocking more complex security and compliance capabilities such as tamper and drift detection, zero-day response support, and post-security-event forensic analysis.
+SBOMs are quickly becoming foundational data sources for a variety of DevSecOps use-cases, ranging from basic software development hygiene to more complex security measures.
+These include tamper and drift detection, zero-day response support, and post-security-event forensic analysis.
 While security scanning tools need to identify software components, they often don’t make an SBOM accessible to users or include the level of detail needed to support a variety of use cases.
-With this open source collaboration between Anchore and Docker, we are giving users the ability to create and store an SBOM independently from running any higher-level function like vulnerability scanning or license detection.
+With this collaboration between Anchore and Docker, we are giving users the ability to create and store an SBOM independently from running any higher-level function like vulnerability scanning or license detection.
+We believe that the availability of SBOM data is foundational when developing processes and technologies to improve software supply chain security.

 By enabling SBOM creation to be an independent operation, it can be decoupled from the multitude of individual use cases that rely on SBOM data.
 This approach gives users the ability to generate an SBOM once and then use it for a variety of use cases.
 We believe that the availability of SBOM data is foundational when developing processes and technologies to improve software supply chain security.
 With ‘docker sbom’, we’re excited to engage with the Docker and Anchore communities together on the topic of SBOM creation, usage, and future directions.